REGISTRATION OF CATS WITH GCCFSA

 COMPANION cats or kittens are desexed exhibits that do not meet the standard for showing in pedigreed classes (for breeds recognised by Governing Council).
 (Amended 2015)

-A lifetime DACO breeder number will be allocated on 1 July 2020 to all Governing Council of the Cat Fancy of SA (GCCFSA) members who are registered breeders, and a breeder registration renewal will be sent directly to your members during July 2020.
+A lifetime DACO breeder number will be allocated to all Governing Council of the Cat Fancy of SA (GCCFSA) members who are registered breeders, and a breeder registration renewal will be sent directly to members during July each year.

-Members of your organisation who are required to register as a new breeder after 1 July 2020 will do so directly in DACO and confirm their GCCFSA membership number.
+Members of your organisation who are required to register as a new breeder will NOW do so directly in DACO and confirm their GCCFSA membership number.
 GCCFSA will be advised of all new members.

 The $75 breeder registration fee applies from 1 July to 30 June each year.
 GCCFSA members only need to register as a breeder in DACO in the financial year that they intend to sell cats they have bred.
 A DACO breeder registration number applies to one person and is not transferrable.